 Viral screening tests

-Clinics offer tests to detect HIV, Hep B, Hep C, Chlamydia and Rubella.
-The EU says couples undergoing infertility treatment using their own eggs and sperm should be tested for HIV and the liver infections hepatitis B and C.
+Clinics offer tests to detect HIV, Hep B, Hep C, Chlamydia, and Rubella.
+The EU says couples undergoing infertility treatment using their own eggs and sperm should be tested for HIV and liver infections hepatitis B and C.

 Head to our First Steps page and download our pretreatment checklist if you’re considering IVF.
 Take this to your doctor to discuss your next steps and to ensure you have the essential tests and scans prior to embarking on the IVF process.